-From the homepage, pressing the forward arrow button progresses through various parameter option pages, such as Event 1 and Units of Measurement (Celsius or Fahrenheit).
-This button is also used for advancing through menus and parameter lists while programming a temperature recipe.
+When starting on the Homepage, the green Advance button scrolls forward through parameter option pages including Event 1 and Units of Measurement (Celsius or Fahrenheit).
+The button also advances in menus and parameter lists when programming heating profiles.

-The back arrow button takes the display back to the previous page or menu.
-Continuously pressing this button will eventually navigate the display back to the homepage.
+The gray Reset button scrolls the display back to the previous page or menu.
+Pushing the Reset button repeatedly returns the display to the homepage.